 Alternatively, it may also cause any wrinkles that do appear to be less deep or severe.
 In this way, CoQ10 could lead you to see rejuvenating effects if you use a toner or other skincare product with CoQ10 as a core ingredient.

 Naturally, CoQ10 offers protection because of its role as an antioxidant.

 Discomfort is a natural bodily process and response to injury, but it’s also a natural response to other bodily processes like digestion or tissue growth.
 However, too much irritation can destabilize or damage tissues surrounding a specific area.

-As an antioxidant, CoQ10 can protect you from excess irritation and neutralize free radicals throughout your body and skin.
+As an antioxidant, CoQ10 may help ease excess irritation and neutralize free radicals throughout your body and skin.
 This may help your skin to become less irritable or rash-prone over time, although note that CoQ10 is not a wonder drug or one-size-fits-all solution for skin problems in and of itself.

 Skin Cell Boosts

 More generally, CoQ10 may help energize your skin cells by giving them the boost they need to function at their best.

 Simply put, every single cell in your body requires a certain amount of energy to function at peak efficiency.
 This includes keratinocytes (skin cells that make keratin) or fibroblasts (skin cells that make collagen).